deeppp15/Beer-Keg-Status-Monitor/README.md

-# SWE--660
+# CS- 692
-This is a project repository for SWE 660 for project Real-Time Keg Status Monitor
+This is a project repository for CS 692 for project Real-Time Keg Status Monitor